doug-h-rice/virtual-multicomp/README.md

 The site had gone so I added the source code to my git hub The Z80.def file had a bug for  jp label.
 see: https://www.elf-emulation.com/rcasm.html

+## Windows Defender was reporting it as a Trojan Win32/Wacatac.B!ml

+*  Warning:- Windows Defender was reporting it as a Trojan Win32/Wacatac.B!ml
+*  Not sure why.

+When developing the 6502 I got a warning.
+Making the RAM memory bigger stopped this When developing the z80  I got a warning.
+Making the RAM memory bigger stopped this

+    ram[0x10000] = ram[0]; // Make GetWord[0xFFFF) work correctly

+    extern BYTE ram[MEMSIZE*1024+2];  // The +1 location is for the wraparound GetWord

 ## Conclusions

 It allows some exprimenting with z80 code in C and assembler using the SDCC tools and the rcasm assembler.